Retailer H&M Under Fire For ‘Offensive’ Wording On Children’s Hoodie

 “There’s some kind of a chief quality officer who should be signing off on these things.
 Now again, they have thousands and thousands of items for sale and it could’ve just gotten overlooked if you were just looking at the image and not bring the shirt I could’ve been overlooked obviously,” he said.

-Torossian said this isn’t the first and certainly won’t be the alst mistake for a huge company doing business all over the world.
+Torossian said this isn’t the first and certainly won’t be the last mistake for a huge company doing business all over the world.